Our team continues to receive a flurry of Coronavirus-related updates from the senior leadership of the nation’s top business schools.

 Berkeley Haas creates Summer 2020 Internship Stimulus Fund (April 24)

 Many schools have circulated impassioned appeals to their alumni networks to support current MBAs seeking employment or summer internships.
-Berkeley Haas is taking it a step further by creating a Summer 2020 Internship Stimulus Fund “To help continuing MBA students secure paid summer internships by offering a stipend to students to cover basic needs and as an incentive for companies to hire Berkeley MBAs for summer projects and internships.”
+Berkeley Haas is taking it a step further by creating a Summer 2020 Internship Stimulus Fund and tapping their own network “To help continuing MBA students secure paid summer internships by offering a stipend to students to cover basic needs and as an incentive for companies to hire Berkeley MBAs for summer projects and internships.”
 The $5,000 packages will be conditionally awarded to qualified MBA students on a rolling basis “until funds are fully utilized.”

 GMAC debuts online whiteboard practice tool (April 23)